 Henna has been a staple in ayurvedic hair regimens for years.
-It’s like, if you are using Ayurveda products to care for your hair and don’t use henna, your hair regimen is incomplete.
+It’s like, if you are using herbal hair products to care for your hair and don’t use henna, your hair regimen is incomplete.

 You’ll find a number of articles here on Fine Natural Hair and Faith with info on using henna.
 I’ll link some of them below but in the meantime, let’s look at the number of ways you can use henna in your hair regimen: